-In his tenure as Director, Nicastro has been instrumental in the growth of the Villanova Athletic Fund program, which once again achieved an unprecedented level of participation in 2010-11.
+In his tenure as Director, Nicastro has been instrumental in the growth of the Villanova Athletic Fund program, which once again achieved an unprecedented level of participation in 2013-14.
+The fund has now grown to include more than 3,300 members and raised $2.9 million during the past year, bringing the total amount of contributions to more than $22.5 million since the fund started.
 Nicastro has also played an integral role in securing numerous major gifts for endowments and facility upgrades to benefit Villanova Athletics.

 The most striking capital undertaking is the Davis Center for Athletics & Fitness that serves as a state-of-the-art practice facility for use by the men's and women's basketball programs and greatly improves the recreational and fitness offerings for the campus community.
 The $18.7 million facility, which opened in November of 2007, represents the largest capital project in University history to be funded entirely through donor support.
-Other facility upgrades under Nicastro's watch include the Villanova Ballpark at Plymouth Meeting; a new softball complex; the Villanova Stadium Turf Replacement; the installation of a new track in Villanova Stadium, new track & field throwing sectors and numerous team locker room enhancements.
+The most recent facility upgrade is also a significant one, as a $3 million renovation to the soccer complex on West Campus will be completed in August, 2014.
+Other facility upgrades under Nicastro's watch include the Varsity Weight Room renovation during the summer of 2013; the Villanova Ballpark at Plymouth Meeting; a new softball complex; the Villanova Stadium Turf Replacement; the installation of a new track in Villanova Stadium, new track & field throwing sectors and numerous team locker room enhancements.